 Your body does a whole lot of work to fight back against the sting.

-If you’ve ever been stung by a bee, you are most likely able to recall the nasty side effects associated with the sting—such as the sharp pain, redness, and swelling at the site of the attack.
-While bee stings prove to be mostly harmless (90 to 100 individuals die every year from allergy-related complications, according to the Centers for Disease Control), they do produce incredible reactions in the body.
+If you’ve ever been stung by a bee, you likely recall the nasty side effects that followed the sting—like the pain, redness, and swelling at the site of the attack.
+When we get a bee sting, our bodies do a whole lot of work to fight against the bee’s venom—and in nearly all cases, our immune systems provide an impeccable line of defense.
+(Only 90 to 100 individuals die every year from allergy-related bee sting complications, according to the Centers for Disease Control and Prevention.)

-Your body releases histamine.
+Your body releases histamine, causing swelling.

 Your blood pressure drops.

 With the bursting of the red blood cells at the site of the sting comes the eventual expansion of your blood vessels.
 This subsequently can cause your blood pressure to drop significantly, according to Marterre.